jnozzi/cocoadev.com/markdown/NSImageView.md

-General/NSImageView
+NSImageView

-An General/NSImageView displays a single General/NSImage in a frame and can optionally allow a user to drag an image to it. http://goo.gl/General/OeSCu
+An NSImageView displays a single NSImage in a frame and can optionally allow a user to drag an image to it. http://goo.gl/OeSCu

 ----

-To display an image from the application bundle using an General/NSImageView use the following code:
+To display an image from the application bundle using an NSImageView use the following code:

 // Header
-General/IBOutlet *General/NSImageView imageView;
+IBOutlet *NSImageView imageView;

 // Source
-General/NSImage *imageFromBundle = General/[NSImage imageNamed:@"your_image.tif"];
+NSImage *imageFromBundle = [NSImage imageNamed:@"your_image.tif"];

 [imageView setImage: imageFromBundle];

 ----

-To download and display an image from a server using an General/NSImageView use the following code:
+To download and display an image from a server using an NSImageView use the following code:

 // Header
-General/IBOutlet *General/NSImageView imageView;
+IBOutlet *NSImageView imageView;

 // Source
-NSURL *imageURL = [NSURL General/URLWithString:@"http://www.someserver.com/image.tif"];
+NSURL *imageURL = [NSURL URLWithString:@"http://www.someserver.com/image.tif"];
-General/NSData *imageData = [imageURL resourceDataUsingCache:NO];
+NSData *imageData = [imageURL resourceDataUsingCache:NO];
-General/NSImage *imageFromBundle = General/[[NSImage alloc] initWithData:imageData];
+NSImage *imageFromBundle = [[NSImage alloc] initWithData:imageData];

 if (imageFromBundle)
 {